Andy Todd (footballer, born 1974): Non-playing coaching staff

 On 26 April 2014, it was announced that Todd was appointed as the assistant manager to Warren Feeney at NIFL Premiership club Linfield in Northern Ireland, effective on 1 May 2014.
 Todd retained that position when David Healy was appointed the new manager of Linfield on 14 October 2015, as Feeney quit the job to become the assistant manager of Newport County.

 On 15 January 2016, Warren Feeney was appointed as the manager of League Two club Newport County with Todd appointed as assistant manager.
-A good start saw Newport gain 21 points from the first 12 games, but results then worsened.
+A positive start saw Newport gain 21 points from the first 12 games, but results later worsened.
 Newport finished the season in 22nd place in League Two, avoiding relegation.
-Feeney and Todd were sacked by Newport on 28 September 2016 with Newport County bottom of League Two having gained just 6 points from their first 9 matches of the 2016–17 season.
+Feeney and Todd were dismissed by Newport on 28 September 2016 with Newport County bottom of League Two having gained just 6 points from their first 9 matches of the 2016–17 season.

 From October 2016 to June 2018, Todd was the assistant under Gary Bowyer at Blackpool.

 In March 2019, Todd was appointed as the assistant manager of Bradford City, again under Bowyer.
 Todd left Bradford City in May 2019, following the club's relegation to League Two.

 In January 2020, Todd was appointed as the assistant manager of Bulgarian side Pirin Blagoevgrad again, under Feeney.
 He quickly settled in the country despite the pandemic.
 However in October, Todd left the club, "citing personal reasons".

 Personal life

 His father is former Derby County and England defender Colin Todd who was manager of Middlesbrough when Andy made his debut.
-He spoke out his relationship with his father while they were at Bolton Wanderers.
+He spoke about his relationship with his father while they were at Bolton Wanderers.

 Todd is married to his wife, Dawn, and together, they have three children.
-Both him and Dawn took part in a charity organisation.
+Todd and his wife took part in a charity organisation.